Pitching, Rate, and Style Guide

-We’ve also moved to a more streamlined set of rates, working to fixed fees based on the type of feature we commission, rather than a specific amount per word.
-Our aim is to make the pitching process as simple as possible so that you can understand what kind of features we’re seeking to produce.
-The best advice we can give you if you’re hoping to write for us is to spend as much time reading through our back catalogue of features as possible.
+We’ve also moved to a more streamlined set of rates, and now work to fixed fees based on the type of feature commissioned rather than specific word count.
+Our aim is to make the pitching process as simple as possible, so prospective contributors can clearly understand the kinds of features we’re interested in.
+The best advice we can give you if you’re hoping to write for us is to spend as much time reading through our back catalogue as possible.
 We’ve linked to some of our favourite stories below.

 Pellicle is primarily (but not exclusively) a UK-based, consumer drinks publication.
 Our main focus is on beer and pubs, and the majority of what we commission will reflect this.
-But we are also interested in cider, wine, spirits, sake, coffee, soft and non-alcoholic drinks and more besides.
-Basically, if you have a drinks-based story that we think our audience will love we could well provide a home for it.
-We also, to a more limited extent, cover food, especially those that connect to drink in some way, but we are not interested in travel stories that are in no way connected to food or drink.
+But we are also interested in cider, wine, spirits, sake, coffee, soft and non-alcoholic drinks, and more besides.
+Basically, if you have a drinks-based story that you think our audience will love, we could very well provide a home for it.
+We also, to a more limited extent, cover food, especially stories that also connect to drink in some way.
+We are not interested in travel stories that are in no way linked to food or drink.

-As we are based in the UK, so are the majority of our readers.
-Due to this we are mainly interested in stories that focus on UK drinks and hospitality culture.
-We do take on stories with an international focus—in particular from the US, which is home to our second-largest audience—but they must have an angle that ensures they’re relevant to our core UK audience.
+We are based in the UK, and so are the majority of our readers.
+As a result, we are mainly interested in stories that focus on UK drinks and hospitality culture.
+We do take on stories with an international focus—in particular from the US, which is home to our second-largest readership—but they must have an angle that is still relevant to our core UK audience.

-If you have not pitched us before we require examples of previous work, either for other publications, or self-published via a platform such as a blog or newsletter.
-If you are looking to start out as a writer, we strongly encourage you to start by self-publishing before you reach out to us with a pitch.
-Our editorial process is stringent, and while we are open to working with first-time writers, we hold every draft to the same standards—those of our readers, who expect a quality feature every week, and the amount of time and effort we expect our writers to put into a piece is a reflection of this.
+If you have not pitched us before, we require examples of previous work, either for other publications or self-published via a platform such as a blog or newsletter.
+If you are looking to start out as a writer, we strongly encourage you to begin by self-publishing before you reach out to us with a pitch.
+Our editorial process is stringent, and while we are open to working with first-time writers, we hold every draft to the same standards—those of our readers, who expect a quality feature every week.
+The amount of time and effort we expect our writers to put into a piece is a reflection of this.

-Please note that we only accept pitches sent via the email contact listed below.
-We politely ask that you don’t send them via DM, by phone call, in the back of a taxi, or down the pub when we’re not on duty.
-Please respect our editors boundaries and save that idea for when you’re back at your desk.
+Please note that we only accept pitches sent via the email contacts listed below.
+We politely ask that you don’t send them via DM, phone call, in the back of a taxi, or down the pub when we’re not on duty.
+Please respect our editors’ time and boundaries, and save that idea for when you’re back at your desk.

-Lastly a reminder that we are a very small publication, and receive far more pitches than we have the resources to commission.
-We ask that you don’t feel too disappointed if you get a rejection, but also would like to encourage you to send that pitch, because if you don’t send it, well, you’ll never know!
+Lastly, a reminder that we are a very small publication, and receive far more pitches than we have the resources to commission.
+Therefore, we ask that you don’t feel too disappointed if you get a rejection—but we also want to encourage you to send that pitch, because if you don’t send it, well, you’ll never know!

 Yeast_Blobs small copy.jpg